PranavMenon085/Experiment-No.-9/README.md

     particle systems, and numerical integration rely heavily on NumPy's speed and mathematical capabilities.

-────────────────────────────────────────────────────────────────

 CONCLUSION

 The study of the NumPy tool in Python was successfully completed.
-Various concepts including array creation (1D, 2D, 3D), array properties (ndim, size, shape, dtype, itemsize, nbytes), built-in creation functions (zeros, ones, eye, arange, linspace, full, random), arithmetic operations, broadcasting, array indexing and slicing, array manipulation, statistical functions, and linear algebra operations were thoroughly understood and implemented.

-NumPy proves to be an essential and highly efficient library for numerical computing.
-Its vectorized operations, memory-efficient storage, and rich mathematical functions make it far superior to standard Python lists for scientific and engineering tasks.
-The knowledge gained through this experiment forms the foundation for further work in data science, machine learning, and scientific computing using Python.